Sahamati/fiu-data-governance/README.md

 Access to the log must be restricted to CRMS in the CRS.

 The CRMS should support an API for retrieving data from the log for audit and/or dispute resolution purposes.
 Any access to this API should require appropriate authorization e.g., a separate consent from the data principal or a signed request from an external auditor/dispute resolution body.

+## Confidential Computing

+CRMS and associated services such as tamper-proof logging and key management may be deployed in hardware-based [confidential computing environments](https://confidentialcomputing.io/) (such as [AMD SEV VMs](https://www.amd.com/system/files/TechDocs/SEV-SNP-strengthening-vm-isolation-with-integrity-protection-and-more.pdf)).
+Confidential computing can provide stronger security and privacy guarantees by reducing trust in service and cloud administrators.